RobertDober/Earsuite/README.md

     {:earmark, path: "/home/robert/git/earmark"},

-and simply run the tests
+or a newly published version if you want to crosscheck against a new `Earmark` version

+    {:earmark, "new version"},

+And then run the tests, actually it is sufficient to run only the Earmark Regression Tests

+    mix test/earmark_regression

 ## How it (does/will) work?

-Whenever `mix test` is run, the Markdown files will be converted to html and structurally compared to the associated HTML files.
+Whenever `mix test` or `mix test/earmark_regression` is run, the Markdown files will be converted to html and structurally compared to the associated HTML files, that have been generated with the reference version of `Earmark`.

 And that is the hard part I am going to work on, especially to make head and tails of the diffs ....